c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 -s defines the steps of the pipeline to execute, use `genpipes chipseq -h` to check steps

 By default, on Compute Canada servers such as "Cedar", "Beluga" or "Graham", SLURM scheduler is used.
-On abacus server, you need to use PBS scheduler.
+On the abacus server, you need to use PBS scheduler.
 For that you need to specify "-j pbs" option as shown below:

 ::

-  genpipes chipseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chiseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/abacus.ini -r readsets.HiC010.tsv -s 1-15 -j pbs -g chipseqcmd.sh
+  genpipes chipseq -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chiseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/abacus.ini -r readsets.HiC010.tsv -s 1-15 -j pbs -g chipseq_cmd.sh

-The above command generates a list of instructions that need to be executed to run Hi-C sequencing pipeline.
+The above command generates a list of instructions that need to be executed to run the ChIP sequencing pipeline.
 These instructions are stored in the file:

 ::

-  chipseqcmd.sh
+  chipseq_cmd.sh

 To execute these instructions, use:

 ::

-  bash chipseqcmd.sh
+  bash chipseq_cmd.sh

 .. warning::